Elephant Anyone?

 The Biggest Tsunami Ever - Google Wave

-The sensational new real-time communication platform that will launch to the public later this year Google Wave has already become the most talked about launch by Google ever.
+has already become the most talked about launch by Google ever.
 In fact, there’s been so much buzz that you might just not have enough time to read the tons of articles being released on Google’s biggest product launch in recent history.

 To make sense of it all, I’ve compiled the jest of the information, definitions, and links related to the Google Wave launch.
 I know you all are so excited about Google Wave, so here’s what you should know: